Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

   multiple formulae and let it auto-close issues wherever possible (it may take ~5m).
 When this isn't necessary use GitHub's "Merge pull request" button in "create a merge commit" mode for Homebrew/brew or "squash and merge" for a single formulae change.
-If in doubt, check with e.g. GitX that you've not accidentally added merge commits.
+If in doubt, check with e.g. Fork.app that you've not accidentally added merge commits.
 - Still create your branches on your fork rather than in the main repository.
   Note GitHub's UI will create edits and reverts on the main repository if you make edits or click "Revert" on the Homebrew/brew repository rather than your